rjayroach/prepd-gem/README.md

 Agile Development requires 'near production' infrastructure to be in place from Day 1.
 Using Prepd, makes that possible quickly and easily without resorting to a PaaS provider.

-## Opinions
+## Focus

-By operating with a strong opinion, Prepd focuses on supporting best of breed products and best practices with relatively less effort.
-Configurable and pluggable architecture is a secondary goal to getting something up and running.
+The focus of Prepd is on enabling developers to build and deploy applications following current industry best practices with as little effort as possible.
+Being flexible and configurable for the wide variety of application deployment strategies is currently a secondary goal to getting something up and running.
 Therefore, choices are made:

-- Infrastructure is provisioned via:
+1. Infrastructure is provisioned via:
 ..* Vagrantfile on local machines for development and a local cluster ..* Terraform plans for clutser infrastructure exclusively on AWS
-- Ansible is the automation tool used to configure the infrastructure for application deployment
+2. Ansible is the automation tool used to configure the infrastructure for application deployment
-- Docker conatainer deployment is currently the only method for deploying applications
+3. Docker conatainer deployment is currently the only method for deploying applications
-- The development environment currently supports:
+4. The development environment currently supports:
 ..* Postgres and Redis for data storage
 ..* Rails and Ember for application development

+A future goal for Prepd is to enable more application types and tool support

-## What is a Production Ready Environment?
+# What is a Production Ready Environment?

 It takes a lot of services tuned to work together to make smoothly running infrastructure

-### Networking
+## Networking
 - Domain names figured out and DNS running on Route53 etc
 - Ability to programatically change and update DNS
 - SSL certs are already installed so we do TLS from the beginning on all publicly available infrastructure
 - Load Balancing is setup, configured and running in at least staging and production, but also possible in development

-### Development Pipeline Required Services
+## Development Pipeline Required Services

 Prepd provisions and configures the infrastructure and provides a tool to deploy applications into the infrastructure.
 However, certain aspects of the pipeline are expected to be provided outside of Prepd, which are: